PaddlePaddle/PaddleClas/docs/en/PULC/PULC_person_exists_en.md

 ### 6.4 Deployment as Service

-Paddle Serving is a flexible, high-performance carrier for machine learning models, and supports different agreement, such as RESTful, gRPC, bRPC and so on, provides different deployment solutions for a variety of heterogeneous hardware and operating system environments.
+Paddle Serving is a flexible, high-performance carrier for machine learning models, and supports different protocol, such as RESTful, gRPC, bRPC and so on, which provides different deployment solutions for a variety of heterogeneous hardware and operating system environments.
 Please refer [Paddle Serving](https://github.com/PaddlePaddle/Serving) for more information.

 PaddleClas provides an example about how to deploy as service by Paddle Serving.
 Please refer to [Paddle Serving Deployment](../inference_deployment/paddle_serving_deploy_en.md).